What are specialised parent-infant relationship teams?

 Persistent difficulties in early relationships can have pervasive effects on many aspects of child development, with long term costs to individuals, families, communities and society.

 During this period, babies are unable to talk about their feelings and needs, but communicate these in different ways.
 They are completely dependent on adults to survive.
-Therefore, work with babies is in the 1001 days is different from work with older children and requires a specific set of competencies: practitioners must have a deep understanding of child development and have the ability to read babies’ pre-verbal cues.
+Therefore, work with babies in the 1001 days is different from work with older children and requires a specific set of competencies: practitioners must have a deep understanding of child development and have the ability to read babies’ pre-verbal cues.

 They need the ability to work with parents, babies and their relationships.
 This is skilled work that requires specialist expertise.
 It is also true preventative work: acting early to prevent potential harm to babies’ emotional wellbeing and later mental health.